ENCODE-DCC/snovault-search/src/snosearch/README.md

 ## High-level overview of search package

-The search module sits between a user's search request and our ElasticSearch cluster.
-It is responsible for converting the query string from a user's request into an ElasticSearch query, executing the query, gathering the raw results, and formatting them in a way that the frontend expects.
+The search module sits between a user's search request and an Elasticsearch cluster.
+It is responsible for converting the query string from a user's request into an Elasticsearch query, executing the query, gathering the raw results, and formatting them in a way that the frontend expects.
 The general goal is to keep each of these steps as decoupled as possible so that it's easy to reuse and extend the functionality in new views.
-For examples it's possible to create a new way of building up a query or formatting raw results and drop them into place without modifying the surrounding components.
+For example it's possible to create a new way of building up a query or formatting raw results and drop them into place without modifying the surrounding components.

-How this package is used to create Pyramid views can be seen in **src/snowflakes/search_views.py** and **src/snowflakes/tests/test_searchv2.py**.
-There are extensive tests for every component (e.g. **snovault/tests/test_searches_responses.py**) that document expected behavior.
+There are extensive tests for every component (e.g. **tests/test_searches_responses.py**) that document expected behavior.

 ### Object relationships

-Pyramid view (**snowflakes.search_views.py**) -> renders *FieldedResponse* (**responses.py**) -> contains many *ResponseFields* (**fields.py**)
+Some view -> renders *FieldedResponse* (**responses.py**) -> contains many *ResponseFields* (**fields.py**)

 ### Manifest of modules
-* configs.py - Specialized helper classes for filtering parameters passed to certain ElasticSearch aggregations
+* configs.py - Specialized helper classes for filtering parameters passed to certain Elasticsearch aggregations
 * decorators.py - General helper decorators for exception handling and dict filtering
 * defaults.py - Default parameters and templates used in query building (ALL_CAPS variables)
 * __fields.py__ - Classes that define the fields that are returned in JSON, specifically subclasses for different types of searches, matrices, etc.
 * interfaces.py - Constants that alias raw strings (ALL_CAPS variables)
-* __mixins.py__ - Classes mixed in to *FieldedResponse* that allow for flexible formatting of raw ElasticSearch results
+* __mixins.py__ - Classes mixed in to *FieldedResponse* that allow for flexible formatting of raw Elasticsearch results
 * __parsers.py__ - Class for parsing and maniuplating the query string passed in by the user
 * __queries.py__ - Classes and subclasses for generating specific Elasticseach queries
-* __responses.py__ - Classes for wrapping raw ElasticSearch responses (*QueryResponse* and subclasses) and Pyramid view responses (*FieldedReponse* and subclasses)
+* __responses.py__ - Classes for wrapping raw Elasticsearch responses (*QueryResponse* and subclasses) and Pyramid view responses (*FieldedReponse* and subclasses)

 \* Note that bolded modules contain core functionality, unbolded are less important/contain implementation details.